KonkimallaChandraPrakash/pix2pix/README.md

 ![color_to_bnary](git_color_bin.png)

 # Dataset Preperation
-Moving forward, we prepared the dataset for this problem by using voting technique for every pixel by Otsu's, Kittler, Niblack and Sauvola binarized images.Original Images are taken from BSDS300.
+We have prepared the dataset for this task by using voting technique for every pixel by Otsu's, Kittler, Niblack and Sauvola binarized images.Original Images are taken from BSDS300.

 ![dataset](git_dataset.png)